justkd/KDMetronomeJS/README.md

 The default widget is draggable, can run while hidden, and the number inputs can be changed by clicking/typing or dragging up/down.
 You can also set a custom callback.

-Multple metronomes can be created and controlled independently.
+Multiple metronomes can be created and controlled independently.

 ```
 // Headless mode disposes of the default UI.
 Make sure your sound is on!